-To see my cyber security curriculum work, check out NICERC.org.
+To see my cyber security curriculum work, check out cyber.org.

 Follow along with my adventures over at the Waggonner Center here.

-This summer I will be working with LTRI on a joint endeavor between LaTech and Air Force Global Strike Command to provide instructional workshops to senior Air Force Officers.
+I teach Cold War history and strategic thinking at LTRI as part of a joint endeavor between LaTech and Air Force Global Strike Command to provide instructional workshops to senior Air Force Officers.